gabbersepp/dev.to-posts/blog-posts/pr-11ty-website/pr-11ty-website.md

 They are used to build the list of pages that are [built with eleventy](https://www.11ty.dev/docs/sites/).
 There were about 50 issues that aimed to add a new site.
 About 20 issues were obsolete because the site they are about have been added i former committs.
 And for the remaining 30 issues I have created pull requests.

-You may think that this is some kind of stupid work with no intellectual claim.
+You might think that this is stupid work with no intellectual claim.
 And you are right.
 But there is one fact that counts: **It costs time to implement all those issues**.

 Time the owner maybe does not have.
 So if you have some time and you see some issues that you can solve, please try it.